 Insurance companies may contest your non-economic damages, or the merits of your case altogether.
 Many car accident cases settle.
 However, it may be necessary to go to trial, if the insurance company refuses to fully compensate you for your damages.
 For this reason, you should select an attorney who has experience with trials.

-An experienced personal injury attorney has the knowledge and resources to contest an insurance company who refuses to negotiate a fair settlement.
+An experienced personal injury attorney has the knowledge and resources to contest an insurance company that refuses to negotiate a fair settlement.

 About Our Vineland Car Accident Attorneys

-The car accident attorneys at Rosner Law Offices, P.C. can help you determine your options for filing a lawsuit.
+The car accident attorneys at Rosner Law Offices P.C. can help you determine your options for filing a lawsuit.
 We have experience taking on cases that involve catastrophic injuries.
-You can schedule a free consultation with Rosner Law Offices, P.C. by calling (856) 692-6500 or by using the contact form on our website.
+You can schedule a free consultation with Rosner Law Offices, P.C. by calling (856) 502-1655 or by using the contact form on our website.